tmjonker/PasswordManager/README.md

 * It can be unzipped into any folder on your computer.
 * Maven is the build tool.
 The POM.xml is included with this repository.
 * Build it with whicher IDE you choose.
+  * If you're using IntelliJ, make sure to include

 ### Executing program